Back to Blog

 • Festive menus during Diwali, Eid, Christmas, Pongal, and other celebrations

-The engagement rates for push notifications from a branded restaurant app (12-18% open rates) significantly outperform email marketing (2-4%) and are free unlike paid SMS campaigns.
+Push notifications from a branded restaurant app get 12-18% open rates.
+Compare that to email marketing at 2-4%.
+They also cost nothing, unlike paid SMS campaigns.

 4. Menu Control and Upselling

-On aggregator platforms, your menu competes for attention with every other restaurant.
-The platform's UI is designed to serve the platform, not your restaurant.
-On your own app, the entire experience is designed to showcase your food:
+On aggregator platforms, your menu competes for attention with every other restaurant on the app.
+The platform's design serves the platform, not you.
+On your own app, the entire experience is built to showcase your food:

-• High-resolution food photography without platform size constraints
+• High-resolution food photography without platform size limits

 • Detailed descriptions and chef's stories behind signature dishes